 This trendy neighborhood with its cobble stone streets and luxury shops & restaurants offers 30,000 square feet of public plazas.
 As both a popular tourist destination and area for local businesses, the neighborhood handles tons of foot traffic each day.

-This decision will ultimately make The Meatpacking District a more walkable neighborhood, that will hopefully help keep businesses booming with pedestrians.
+These efforts ultimately intend to make The Meatpacking District a more walkable neighborhood, that will hopefully help keep businesses booming with pedestrians.